2025 WA Schedule 3 Carbon Project

 Project Information:

-2025 WA Schedule 3 Carbon Project is a plantation forestry project located in the Great Southern region of Western Australia, spread across the Albany, Cranbrook, and Plantagenet local government areas.
-Centered near Mount Barker, roughly 50 to 100km inland from the coast, it was registered in February 2025 and covers an area of 3545.09 hectares.
-The project area was further expanded through a documented variation in July 2025.
+2025 WA Schedule 3 Carbon Project is a plantation forestry project located in the Great Southern region of Western Australia, spanning across the Albany, Cranbrook, and Plantagenet local government areas.
+It sits roughly 50 to 80km north and inland from the major coastal city of Albany, stretching near agricultural towns such as Mount Barker and Frankland River.
+It was registered in February 2025 and currently covers 3,545.09 hectares, following a project variation in July 2025 that added new areas to the carbon estimation area.